Kryptix3k/cse15l-lab-reports/examplefile.md

 1. This class
 2. is
 3. CSE 15L
+4. Which is a lab class

 More examples of basic Markdown:

 ---
 'return 2'
 # code block
-print 'this is the end of the examples' prtin 'bye'
+print 'this is the end of the changes I have made in the file' print 'bye for a second time '